DevRx28/ap-ecommerce/README.md

 ####	VI	SUPPORT

-If you have issues with running the code or need technical support in general with issues relating to running the program, you can get in touch with the developers at
+If you have issues with running the code or need technical support in general with issues relating to running the program, you can get in touch with the developers at:

-adhiraj.srivastava_asp20@ashoka.edu.in
+adhiraj.srivastava_asp20@ashoka.edu.in,
-daksh.baheti_asp20@ashoka.edu.in
+daksh.baheti_asp20@ashoka.edu.in,
-devvrat.raghav_asp20@ashoka.edu.in
+devvrat.raghav_asp20@ashoka.edu.in,
 skzafar.ali_asp20@ashoka.edu.in